 CFDA Number: 84.126A

-The State Vocational Rehabilitation Services Program is authorized by the Rehabilitation Act of 1973 (Rehabilitation Act), as amended by Title IV of the Workforce Innovation and Opportunity Act.
-Administered by the Rehabilitation Services Administration (RSA), this program provides grants to assist States in operating statewide vocational rehabilitation (VR) programs, each of which is an integral part of a statewide workforce development system.
+The State Vocational Rehabilitation (VR) Services Program is authorized by the Rehabilitation Act of 1973 (Rehabilitation Act), as amended by Title IV of the Workforce Innovation and Opportunity Act (WIOA).
+This program provides grants to assist States in operating statewide VR programs, each of which is an integral part of a statewide workforce development system.
 State VR programs provide VR services for individuals with disabilities, consistent with their strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice, so that they may prepare for and engage in competitive integrated employment or supported employment and achieve economic self-sufficiency.
 To be eligible for the VR program, individuals must have a physical or mental impairment that results in a substantial impediment to employment and who require and can benefit from VR services to achieve employment and maximize career goals.
 Some states may have more than one VR agency, one for individuals who are blind and one for all other individuals with disabilities.
 Priority must be given to serving individuals with the most significant disabilities if a State VR agency is unable to serve all eligible individuals.
 In addition to serving individuals determined eligible for the VR program, State VR agencies may also provide pre-employment transition services to students with disabilities who are potentially eligible for the VR program.
 VR agencies also engage with employers to increase job opportunities for individuals with disabilities.

 VR implementing regulations require that the state incur a portion of expenditures under the VR services portion of the Unified or Combined State Plan from non-Federal funds to meet its cost sharing requirements (34 C.F.R. § 361.60).
 The Federal share for expenditures made by the state, including expenditures for the provision of VR services and the administration of the VR services portion of the Unified or Combined State Plan, is 78.7 percent.
 The state’s share is 21.3 percent of the total program cost.
 The VR program considers non-Federal share to be allowable as match only when obligated during the year of appropriation of an award.